ClusterCockpit/cc-backend/docs/JWT-Handling.md

 2. Add keypair in your `.env` file.
 A template can be found in `./configs`.

 There are two usage scenarios:
 * The APIs are used during a browser session.
-In this case on login a JWT token is issued on login, that is used by the web frontend to authorize against the GraphQL and REST APIs.
+API accesses are authorized with the active session.
 * The REST API is used outside a browser session, e.g. by scripts.
 In this case you have to issue a token manually.
 This possible from within the configuration view or on the command line.
 It is recommended to issue a JWT